virtual-labs/exp-characteristic-parameters-iitr/experiment/procedure.md

 #### **a) Measurement of inverting bias current I<sub>B1</sub>**

-**1.** Click on the component button to place the component on the table.
+**1.** Click on the components button to place the component on the table.

 **2.** Make connections as per the circuit diagram or connection table.
 <center>